udacity/nd325-c1-implementing-privacy-in-software-applications/project/solution/README.md

 Remember that if a voter is a fraudulent voter, their information must remain in the system, but only for 1 year.
 After that year, they may request their data be deleted.

+Also recall that the `VotingStore` class in `solution/store/data_registry.py`, which encapsulates the database, might have to be extended, like you did in the previous steps.